-Why more women are revealing that they are pregnant in 1st trimester and why I wish I had too
+More women are revealing they are pregnant in 1st trimester and why I wish I had too

 Most women do not share the news that they are pregnant until they are into their second trimester.